Skip to content

 vaalacat/frp-panel

-If you don't want to use host network mode, please refer to the modified command below:
+If you cannot use host network mode, refer to the command below:

 docker run -d -p 9000:9000 \ # API console port